fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 In a heat map chart, you can show multiple labels in different positions for the same data plot.
 For example, you can display labels at the center and the four corners of a dataplot.
 Use the following attributes to configure labels:

 * Display a numeric value at the center of a data plot using the `value` attribute.
-All number formatting features will apply, if you use this attribute.
+All number formatting features will apply if you use this attribute.

 * Display any numeric or string value at the center of the data plot, using the `displayValue` attribute.
-This attribute will override the `value` attribute, if you use both in the code.
-Note that number formatting features are not applicable on the value of this attribute.
+This attribute will override the `value` attribute if you use both in the code.
+Note that number formatting features are not applicable to the value of this attribute.

 * Display a label in the top-left corner of a data plot, using the `tlLabel` attribute.